 - A 2-year-old child can decide which shirt to wear

 - A 3-year-old child can decide between two options that you offer for breakfast (e.g. whole-grain cereal with milk and a banana, or toast and peanut butter with an orange)

 When possible, allow your child to have some choice or control over their own life.
 They will make some mistakes, but this is how they learn.
 Making good decisions is a skill your child can develop with practice.

 Encourage your child to speak up and give their point of view, and then carefully consider it.
 Children can be very creative and solve problems.
 Show respect and treat them with the same courtesy you expect of them.
 By modeling good manners, you make your child feel respected and set a standard for behaviour in your home and for your family.

 Children Like Routine

-Children are most comfortable with routine and when they know what to expect.
-You can prepare your child and talk about a new experience, such as the first visit to the dentist.
-Tell your child about changes in routine.
-For example, "Instead of going to playschool tomorrow, you will play with Jessie."
+Children thrive on routine and can struggle with change.
+You can help your child by talking about new experiences like the first visit to the dentist.
+Also, tell you child in advance if their routine is going to change.
+For example, tell your child, “Instead of going to playschool tomorrow, you will play with Jessie.”

 For More Information

 For more information about child health and development, see Baby’s Best Chance at www.health.gov.bc.ca/library/publications/year/2017/BabysBestChance-Sept2017.pdf (PDF 16.67 MB) or Toddler’s First Steps at www.health.gov.bc.ca/library/publications/year/2017/ToddlersFirstSteps-Sept2017.pdf (PDF 7.69 MB).